Cameron Young Betting Profile: The Sentry - PGA TOUR

 Young's Best Finishes

-- Young took part in 26 tournaments last season, securing one finish in the top five and earning six top-10 finishes.
+- Young last season participated in 26 tournaments, earning one top-five finish and collecting six finishes in the top 10.

-- Last season Young had his best performance at the John Deere Classic at TPC Deere Run.
-He shot -16 and finished sixth (five shots back of the winner).
+- Last season Young's best performance came at the John Deere Classic, where he shot -16 and finished sixth.

-- Young collected 889 points last season, ranking 48th in the FedExCup standings.
+- Young ranked 48th in the FedExCup standings with 889 points last season.

 Young's Strokes Gained Rankings